dzervoudakes/grindstonejs/README.md

 ##### scrollTop()

-_Returns the scrollTop value of the given scrollable element if the "top" argument is not supplied._
+_Return the scrollTop value of the given scrollable element if the "top" argument is not supplied._
-_Scrolls the element to a specific pixel value if the "top" argument is supplied._
+_Scroll the element to a specific pixel value if the "top" argument is supplied._
 _Scrolling overflow must be enabled on the selector._

 ```